-Fiji is renowned for the natural beauty of its oceans and beaches.
-But in recent years, beaches and the surrounding waters on Fiji’s largest island, Viti Levu, have attracted attention from Australian mining companies for the minerals contained within their black sand.
+Fiji is famous for its natural beauty.
+But in recent years, the beaches and waters surrounding Fiji’s largest island, Viti Levu, have attracted attention from Australian mining companies for the minerals contained within their black sand.

-Jubilee Australia is working with local human rights defenders, the Fiji Council of Social Services and Caritas Fiji to investigate Australian companies' involvement in two black sand mining projects in Fiji.
-Our 2021 report, A Line In the Sand, found that both projects lack a social licence to operate and raises serious environmental questions and concerns.
+Jubilee Australia is working with local human rights defenders, the Fiji Council of Social Services and Caritas Fiji, to investigate Australian companies' involvement in two black sand mining projects in Fiji.
+Our 2021 report, A Line In the Sand, found that both projects lack a social licence to operate and raise serious environmental concerns.

 BA IRONSANDS PROJECT